jeremytammik/FireRatingCloud/README.md

-If you are running some components locally, you need to install and run [MongoDB](https://www.mongodb.org) and/or [Node](https://nodejs.org) and the roomedit app itself on your system.
+If you are running some components locally, you need to install and run [MongoDB](https://www.mongodb.org) and/or [Node](https://nodejs.org) and the [fireratingdb](https://github.com/jeremytammik/firerating) app itself on your system.

 Good luck and have fun!